30 Jun What is a “Home Survey”?

 The main difference here is that a level 3 survey will look at communal roof spaces, whereas a level 2 will only look at roof spaces owned by the flat being surveyed.

 A level 3 report aims to provide enough information to give you a detailed understanding of the property’s condition; this should allow you to make an informed decision on the purchase, on serious and urgent repairs, and on what maintenance is required.
+For instance, if the property needs urgent electrical services, they will let you know immediately so that repairs and maintenance can be carried out as soon as possible.
 A level 2 report, on the other hand, focusses on issues that the surveyor believes will affect the value of the property if they are not addressed.
 It will not, therefore, go into as much detail on less critical issues as a level 3 report would.

 Perhaps surprisingly, a level 2 report can include a market valuation and reinstatement costs as standard (known as a level 2 ‘with valuation’), whereas a level 3 report does not.
 Nevertheless, at Allcott Associates we are happy to provide these items free of charge with a level 3 report, if our clients would like them to be included.